everget/javascript-quiz/README.md

 ## JavaScript Quiz
-The simple test for JavaScript developers:)
+:question: A simple quiz for JavaScript developers.
+Test your knowledge:)

 ## Table of Contents
 1. [Labels & Blocks](#labels--blocks)